 - your essay’s relevance to the issue’s theme

 We want to see that you’ve got weird, creative ideas, and that you also have a firm grounding in your subject and a reliable research methodology.
 If available, please include links to your previous writing to give us a sense of your scholarship and style.

 Contributions to DA vary widely in length but the average for essays is about 4000 words.
 Poems and visual essays are considered seperately.

 We like to switch things up!
 In general, our guideline is to wait to publish repeat authors until 5 issues have passed since their last publication (or roughly 1 1/2 years).
 The purpose of this is to provide a wide range of voices through DA and reserve space for emerging writers.

-We strongly believe that creative labor should be paid and authors receive our standard fee of $500.
+Authors receive our standard flat fee of $500.
 Contributors retain all rights to their work.